 A qualified plan could be the best first step and we have talked about that in our previous posts Should I Set up a 401(k) for my Business and Should I set up a SEP or SIMPLE IRA for My Business.

 If you want to learn more about ways that proper planning could help reduce taxes visit my website and download our guide Planning for Business Owners.

 Finally, the fifth and possibly most important way planning for business owners differs is the business exit.
-Every business owner will leave their business, the only difference is if it is well planned out and orderly or not.
+Every business owner will leave their business, the only difference is if they have a plan in place and if it is orderly or not.

 There may be a host of professionals involved in the sale of the business.
 There is obviously the buyer, the attorney(s), accountant(s), business broker, banker, executives of the company, consultants, and financial planner to name a few.
-The professional on the business owners’ team that is likely to be heavily involved with the owner both before, during and after the sale is the financial planner.
+The professional on the business owners’ team that is likely to play a heavy part with the owner both before, during, and after the sale is the financial planner.

-The planner can also help level set the business owner for what is reasonable in retirement, to make sure they have done enough outside of the business sale to have a successful retirement, help make sure there are not any tax or estate surprises that happen after the sale, as well as a host of other services to the client.
+The planner can also help level set the business owner for what is reasonable in retirement.
+This is to make sure they have done enough outside of the business sale to have a successful retirement, help make sure there are not any tax or estate surprises that happen after the sale, as well as a host of other services to the client.

-I have seen and heard plenty of horror stories about owners engaging with an advisor only after they receive their check from the sale only to be surprised by several unfortunate tax related consequences that could have been addressed through prior planning.
+I see and hear plenty of horror stories about owners engaging with an advisor only after they receive their check from the sale only to be surprised by several unfortunate tax-related consequences that could have been addressed through prior planning.